thadtorix/thadstorix/src/pages/about.md

 **Mindset Matters, but Does It Really?** A hard look at mindset for those of us who are a little reluctant to buy in to all the "feel good" talk out there.

-**Tears of Our Own** - Emotional Health of Emergency ProvidersToxic/Chronic Care
+**Tears of Our Own** - Emotional Health of Emergency Providers

+**Toxic/Chronic Care** - A close look at care provided that is anything but care at all

 **An Rx for Scenes** - How examining the first five minutes of EMS scenes can improve patient satisfaction, provider safety, interaction with colleagues and scene time.